 “Strange Fruit” was a powerful statement, a dark and graphic exposé of horrors of lynching in the south.
 The song was brought to the attention of Barney Josephson, the owner of the first integrated night club in New York City called Café Society.
 Josephson gave the song to Billie Holiday, who first performed it there in 1939.
 “Strange Fruit” would become a staple of Holiday’s sets at Café Society; she closed off every show there with the song, in a performance that was almost like a quasi-religious experience for those in attendance.

 The progressive Café Society fell victim to the anti-communist furor.
 Josephson’s brother was a communist labor lawyer and a Soviet spy.
-After he was questioned by the House Un-American Activities Committee in 1947, the fallout spilled over onto his brother.
-Bad press caused the club to close in 1948.
+After he was questioned by the House Un-American Activities Committee in 1947, the fallout spilled over onto Barney.
+Bad press caused Barney Josephson to close the club in 1948.

 “The House I Live In”